Braniff Airways Flight 542: Aftermath

-Hundreds of rescue workers, reporters, and curious onlookers eventually arrived at the scene, but the Highway Patrol turned away everyone who was not there on official business.
-More than 100 workers were involved in the search for survivors and major items of importance.
-The Department of Public Safety blocked off all of the roads in the area in an attempt to leave the wreckage undisturbed for investigators to examine.
-Officers inspected the vehicles of people who had participated in the search to make sure they had not removed any items from the area.
-Searchers found loose diamonds and a full case of diamonds valued at more than $200,000 at the crash scene.
-A postal investigator said that 63 of the 65 mail sacks aboard the plane remained intact.
+Hundreds of rescue workers, reporters, and onlookers eventually arrived at the scene, but the Texas Highway Patrol turned away anyone who was not there on official business.
+More than 100 workers ultimately participated in the initial search for survivors and significant wreckage.
+The Texas Department of Public Safety closed the roads in the area in an effort to preserve the crash site for investigators.
+Officers inspected the vehicles of those who had assisted in the search to ensure that no one was leaving with items from the wreckage.
+Searchers recovered loose diamonds and a case of diamonds valued at more than $200,000 that had been transported aboard the aircraft.
+A postal investigator reported that 63 of the 65 mail sacks carried on the flight were found intact.

-Bodies and body parts were taken to the gymnasium at Buffalo High School, where a temporary morgue was set up.
+Human remains were taken to the gymnasium at Buffalo High School, where a temporary morgue was established.
 The first body was removed from the crash site at about 3:00 a.m., and by 8:00, twenty bodies had been recovered.
-None of the victims were identifiable other than from personal effects or scraps of clothing.
-Some of the bodies were still intact enough to be recognizable as human remains, but later recovery efforts involved the slow work of locating and removing body parts and pieces, which had been badly scattered and torn into fragments.
-Some of the victims had to be dug out of the ground where they had landed.
-An eight-man investigative team from the Department of Public Safety arrived in Buffalo at about 4:00 a.m. to begin searching through personal belongings in an attempt to identify the victims.
-A second team from the Federal Bureau of Investigation (FBI) arrived with fingerprint records for everybody who had names similar to the names on the passenger and crew list to assist with the identification of the remains.
-The Washington office of the Federal Aviation Agency (FAA) sent two doctors to the scene to examine the victims.
-By the afternoon, investigators moved the remains of the victims from the high school to a mortuary in Fairfield, 19 mi north of Buffalo.
+None of the victims could be identified except through personal effects or scraps of clothing.
+Some remains were sufficiently intact to be recognizable as crash victims, but later recovery efforts involved the slow work of locating and collecting body parts that had been widely scattered and fragmented.
+Some remains had to be excavated from the ground where they had landed.
+An eight-member investigative team from the Department of Public Safety arrived in Buffalo at about 4:00 a.m. to examine personal belongings in an effort to identify the victims.
+A second team from the Federal Bureau of Investigation (FBI) arrived with fingerprint records for individuals whose names were similar to those on the passenger and crew manifest to assist in identifying the remains.
+The Washington office of the Federal Aviation Agency (FAA) dispatched two doctors to the scene to examine the victims.
+By the afternoon, investigators had transferred the remains from the high school to a mortuary in Fairfield, 19 mi north of Buffalo.

-By daybreak, searchers still had not been able to locate several large parts of the plane, including two of the engines and most of the wings.
-On October 3, investigators brought in Air Force and Army helicopters to help locate debris from the crash.
+By daybreak, searchers still had not located several major components of the aircraft, including two engines and most of the wings.
+On October 3, investigators brought in Air Force and Army helicopters to assist in locating additional wreckage.